Jillian ManusProfile Photo

 #102 Tether: Bodyguard of the Grid

 Founder Luis Medina Rivas travels across the world to pitch his big vision on how to solve one of the most important problems of our time - energy.
 His pitch is close to perfect.
-However, the VCs worry about the …
+However, the VCs worry about the location of …

 Nov.
 30, 2022